renanfenrich/eks-provisioning-terragrunt-gitops-atlantis/README.md

 and `extra_args` to adjust the Terragrunt invocation.

 ### Plans on pull requests
-`terragrunt-plan.yml` reuses the deploy workflow to run `terragrunt run-all plan` for both `live/dev` and `live/stg` whenever Terraform HCL changes land in a PR or when triggered manually.
+`terragrunt-plan.yml` reuses the deploy workflow to run `terragrunt plan --all` for both `live/dev` and `live/stg` whenever Terraform HCL changes land in a PR or when triggered manually.
 Ensure either the repository variable `AWS_ROLE_TO_ASSUME` or the secret `aws_role_to_assume` (plus optional static AWS